Sidney Shapiro: Career

+Shapiro also worked as an editor for the journal Chinese Literature.
+The works he translated included Mao Dun's Silkworm and the works of Zhao Shuli.

 Shapiro was also an actor in many Chinese movies, becoming typecast as the American villain.

+In 1983, he was appointed as a member of the Chinese People's Political Consultative Council (CPPCC), which provides a forum for input from non-Communist political organizations.

 Shapiro wrote a memoir I Chose China: The Metamorphosis of a Country and a Man, but its publication was delayed until 1997 because he feared that it would offend the Chinese authorities.

 Personal

 Shapiro married Fengzi in 1948, and they had a daughter.
 Fengzi died in 1996.
 Shapiro died in Beijing on October 18, 2014.
 He was 98.

 Legacy

-On December 26, 2014, it was announced that the China International Publishing Group was establishing a Sidney Shapiro Research Center to investigate and establish criteria for translation between Chinese and English.
+On December 26, 2014, the China International Publishing Group announced it was establishing a Sidney Shapiro Research Center to investigate and establish criteria for translation between Chinese and English.